 Looking on Amazon, there are now hundreds of beds to choose from, and one of the newest mattresses to hit the online market is the Vaya.
 This all-foam mattress sells for a value price, and it has loads of unique features.
 How does it stack up when compared to some of its competitors?

-Our in-depth Vaya mattress review will answer that question and help shoppers decide whether it’s the best mattress-in-a-box for them.
+Our unbiased Vaya mattress review will answer that question and help shoppers decide whether it’s the best mattress-in-a-box for them.

 Free shipping minus HI and AK

 $649 - $1099